 If the USBF Board of Directors has a question about the eligibility to represent the United States of a player on a team that has qualified to represent the United States, the Board shall submit the name to the Credentials Committee.
-The USBF Secretary shall poll the committee regarding whether a subcommittee should be formed to review the player.
-If any member of the committee believes that a subcommittee should review the player thoroughly, a subcommittee shall be formed to do so and report back to the full Credentials Committee.
-The Credentials Committee will then vote on whether the player is eligible.
-If no member of the Committee believes that a thorough investigation is required, the player shall be approved.
+A subcommittee of the Credentials Committee shall be formed to review the matter and make a recommendation to the Board.